latextemplates/generator-latex-template/docs/decisions/0001-use-yeoman.md

 ### [Yeoman](https://yeoman.io/)

 Yeoman is a famous template generator.
-A sumamry is provided at <https://alternativeto.net/software/yeoman/about/>.
+A summary is provided at <https://alternativeto.net/software/yeoman/about/>.

 Proposed by @miwurster.
 Currently in use in different projects: